 If you are thinking about majoring in philosophy, you will naturally have a number of specific questions as well as some more general concerns that are harder to formulate.
 The choice of a major is a difficult problem, perhaps one of the most difficult you will face in your undergraduate years.
 The information provided here will not provide a quick and easy solution, but we hope it will give you the kind of information you need in order to make a carefully considered decision.
-You will find specific information about the requirements of the regular major, the Distinguished Majors Program, the Honors Program, the Philosophy Minor, and the Bioethics Minor on this site.
+You will find specific information about the requirements of the regular major, the Distinguished Majors Program, the Philosophy Minor, and the Bioethics Minor on this site.

 Philosophy majors learn two different but closely related kinds of things.
 First of all, one learns how some of humankind's greatest and most profound thinkers have tried to answer certain basic and perennial questions.
 Among these are questions about morality, about our knowledge of the world, about the existence of God, about the relation between mind and body, and about the conditions of a just society.
 These quite general questions and the answers to them that have been advanced represent some of the most important themes in the history of our civilization.
 Acquaintance with this material is a necessary component of a balanced liberal education.